Which Prescriptions Do Doctors Prescribe Most Often for Acne?

 Because of isotretinoin’s effectiveness, doctors increasingly prescribe it for mild-to-moderate acne as well.
 This practice is highly controversial because isotretinoin is such a powerful medication that it can cause severe birth defects if a patient takes it when pregnant.
 It also can cause severe, sometimes long-term, side effects.
 The FDA (U.S. Food and Drug Administration) recommends isotretinoin only for severe nodular acne.

-Other oral tetracycline antibiotics exist (such as doxycycline and tetracycline), but minocycline is prescribed more often because, as is discussed in the following 2011 article in The Journal of Clinical and Aesthetic Dermatology, it may accumulate more in the skin, providing for better acne-killing properties and lowered risk of creating resistant bacteria.
+Minocycline is prescribed more often than other oral antibiotics because, as is discussed in the following 2011 article in The Journal of Clinical and Aesthetic Dermatology, it may accumulate more in the skin, providing for better acne-killing properties and lowered risk of creating resistant bacteria.
 In addition, it may be better absorbed in the gut and have less food interactions compared with other oral tetracyclines.
-On a downside, it comes with more side effects, so doctors often prescribe the extended-release form of minocycline to reduce these unwanted effects.
+On the downside, it comes with more side effects, so doctors often prescribe the extended-release form of minocycline to reduce these unwanted effects.

 A 2011 article in The Journal of Clinical and Aesthetic Dermatology found that minocycline accumulated in skin tissue in significantly greater amounts than did other tetracyclines.
-It also noted that in a six-week study comparing minocycline to other tetracyclines, minocycline decreased acne bacterialevels 10 times more than did the other tetracyclines, the reduction in acne bacteria persisting three weeks after the course of treatment.
+It also noted that in a 6-week study comparing minocycline to other tetracyclines, minocycline decreased acne bacteria levels 10 times more than did the other tetracyclines, the reduction in acne bacteria persisting 3 weeks after the course of treatment.
 These results may be due to minocycline’s enhanced ability to penetrate skin tissue, thereby reducing the development of resistant bacteria.
-The authors noted, “Minocycline treatment may have an advantage compared with tetracycline or doxycycline because enhanced tissue penetration may be accompanied by a lower incidence of emergence of resistant [acne bacteria] strains.”6
+The authors noted, “Minocycline treatment may have an advantage compared with tetracycline or doxycycline because enhanced tissue penetration may be accompanied by a lower incidence of emergence of resistant [acne bacteria] strains.5

 Minocycline possesses other characteristics that make it better than other oral antibiotics: